 Foundations of Econometrics 222, Fall 2016

-FE 222 is a computation oriented class where students learn modern statistical models using powerful softwares such as R and Stata.
+FE 222 is a computation oriented class where students learn modern statistical models using powerful software such as R and Stata.
 Starting in Fall 2016, the class integrates a wonderful learning web site DataCamp into the curriculum; in addition to learning from the class material, students have the opportunity to take courses to enhance their data analysis and programming skills in R and Python at DataCamp and earn certificates.
-Here is the link:
+For complete information, visit https://www.datacamp.com/.

 Foundations of Econometrics 367, Fall 2015